jessica-mitchell/test-ux-nest/source/index.rst

   .. grid-item::

     NEST is used in computational neuroscience to model and study behavior of large networks of neurons.

-    The models describe single neuron and synapse behavior and their connections.
+    The models describe single :ref:`neuron` and :ref:`synapse` behavior and their connections.
     Different mechanisms of plasticity can be used to investigate artificial learning and help to shed light on the fundamental principles of how the brain works.